 Mobile broadband access using the 3G and now the 4G/LTE networks has continued to expand as users continue to add tablets, modems and phones to use alternative communication methods and cloud based services.
 In the longer term, with the increase in connected devices and the increased availability of mobile devices such as tablets and smartphones, the amount of mobile data downloaded is likely to at least double yearly for the next few years.

-This report provides a summary of recent key worldwide telecoms statistics and trends for the overall telecoms industry as well as mobile, mobile broadband, Internet and broadband sectors.
-It also includes a ranking of the top telcos.
-Please note: The focus of this report is on global statistics, with the most recent statistics included - where available.
+This report provides a summary of recent key statistics for the overall telecoms industry as well as global statistics for the mobile, mobile broadband, Internet, satellite and broadband sectors.
+It also includes a ranking of the top telcos (2013) as well as global telecoms CAPEX and revenue.
+Please note: The focus of this report is on global statistics, with the most recent statistics included where available.
 Please refer to separate reports for regional and country specific statistics.

 There were over 7.1 billion mobile subscriptions in 2014 (including multiples) and Asia Pacific accounted for the majority of these, followed by Europe; The adoption of mobile broadband in the developing world has been nothing but spectacular, with growth rates averaging 38% CAGR; There are around 3.1 billion Internet users in 2015 and around 25% of these will have access to fixed broadband; With more and more video applications being used and initiatives around M2M and the Internet of Everything beginning to increase; there is a widespread interest in upgrading to higher-speed services; The telecommunications sector is the largest user of outsourcing services globally; Wireless devices are soon to overtake wired devices in terms of IP traffic and in 2016 will account for over 50% of Internet traffic; In 2015 satellite services were leading growth in the satellite sector, driven by consumer uptake of satellite television services in particular.